vigenere23/cooky-api/CONTRIBUTING.md

 ### `BaseModel`

 The `BaseModel` class is only meant to be inherited by model classes, and **not** used directly.
-It is configured to automatically map the returned SQL data to the Model inherited.
+It is configured to automatically serialize data to return to the user.
+Any model can override the `serialize` method to remove any unwanted fileds.

 ### `queries`

 This one should not be usefull.
-It is used by the `BaseModel` class.
+It is used by the `SQLMapper` class.

 It may contains in the future other usefull and often used queries.